 This flexibility, along with the income potential, attracts many entrepreneurs.
 In the early stages of your business, you may want to operate from home to keep expenses in check.
 As your business grows, you might need to hire workers and move into an office space.
-You can find commercial space to rent in your area on Loopnet, Instant Offices and Square Foot.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 Every business needs a plan, a rough outline that helps guide a startup through the launch process while maintaining focus on key goals.
 A business plan is also crucial for helping potential partners and investors understand your company and vision before they invest:

 Executive Summary: Brief overview of the entire business plan; should be written once the plan is complete.

 Business Overview: Overview of the company, vision, mission, ownership, and corporate goals.

 Product and Services: Describe your real estate company’s services in detail.

 Market Analysis: Assess market trends such as variations in demand and prospects for growth, and do a SWOT analysis.

 Competitive Analysis: Analyze main competitors, assessing their strengths and weaknesses, and create a list of the advantages of your services.

 Sales and Marketing: Examine your companies’ unique selling propositions (USPs) and develop sales, marketing, and promotional strategies.

 Management Team: Overview of management team, detailing their roles and professional background, along with a corporate hierarchy.